Keynotes and plenaries

 - Plenary roundtable: ‘Transnational monsters’, Transnational Monstrosity, York St John University, UK, 7 June 2017.

 - Keynote: ‘The Macabre Video Underground: Historicising the Subcultural Value of Real Death Imagery’, Spectacular Now!: the Politics of the Contemporary Spectacle, Technischen Universität Dortmund, Germany, 11-12 November 2016.

-- 'Hammer and Beyond: The British Horror Film', public lecture, Paracinema Festival, Derby Quad, 25 September 2021.
+- 'Hammer and Beyond: The British Horror Film', public lecture, delivered at Paracinema Festival, Derby Quad, September 2021 and at the Abertoir International Horror Film Festival, November 2021.

 - ‘Less Punk, More Splatter: The hard-rock horror fiction of Shaun Hutson’, Miskatonic Institute of Horror Studies (Spring Term), May 2021.

 - ‘Borderline Nasties: Market Rationalisation and the Promotional Strategies of CBS/Fox Video, 1982-84’, University of Leicester, December 2018.

 - ‘American Video Horror in the 1980s’, Kiel University of Applied Sciences, Germany, November 2018.